lynntf/lynntf.github.io/index.md

 ## Research

-Currently, I am investigating methods for discerning nuclei structure from &gamma-ray spectroscopy measurements.
+Currently, I am investigating methods for discerning nuclei structure from &gamma;-ray spectroscopy measurements.

 In my Ph.D., I studied mixing due to *cutting-and-shuffling* as it applies to systems of solid granular materials.